CRVI/OpenCLIPP/README.md

 The library supports the following image types:

-- 2 dimensions, no size restrictions (size restrictions may be present on some hardware, e.g. < 8192x8192)
+- 2 dimensions, no size restrictions (size restrictions may be present for some primitives, like <16megapixels for FFT)
 - Signed or Unsigned integer of 8, 16 or 32 bits
-- Floating point of 32 bits
+- Floating point 32 and 64 bits
 - 1, 2, 3 or 4 channels (all channels must be the same type)

 Supported platforms